Labiaplasty Perth

 After surgery, you won’t be allowed to lift heavy things or do any strenuous activities.
 This helps your body heal the right way.

-Yes, you may have a scar after surgery.
-However, we will try to make it as small and hidden as possible.
+A scar may form after surgery.
+However, we will make every effort to keep it as small and discreet as possible.

 Plastic Surgeons Perth